Our Bioswale and Rain Garden: A Triple Bottom Line Approach to Facility Landscaping

 Pollinator bee on some flowering yarrow planted in the rain garden and bioswale at Mountain Rose Herbs facility in Eugene, Oregon

 Rooftops, parking lots, roads, and sidewalks all block rainwater from soaking into the ground.
-As the water sits on these impervious surfaces, it heats up and picks up pollution and debris, which it carries with it into whatever stormwater-receiving creeks and streams ultimately catch the runoff.
+As the water sits on these impervious surfaces, it picks up pollution and debris, carrying it into whatever stormwater-receiving creeks and streams ultimately catch the runoff.
 According to Meghan Murphy, environmental services technician in Springfield, Oregon, bioswales and rain gardens “help to recreate a more natural water cycle by taking that stormwater runoff and allowing it to soak back into the ground as it would have before development happened.”

-Today, our storm water system—the rain garden, bioswale, and additional detention pond—manages 11,000 square feet of our stormwater runoff by capturing, cooling, and providing pre-treatment.
+Today, our stormwater system—the rain garden, bioswale, and additional detention pond—manages 11,000 square feet of our stormwater runoff by capturing, cooling, and providing pre-treatment.
 This system also regularly captures debris from brakes, tires, and road sediment before they enter Amazon Creek.
-On the remainder of our property, we conserve water with a satellite-controlled irrigation system that helps us monitor our water use.
-Paired with strategic landscaping using self-sustaining native plants, this system gives us the power to conserve even more water.
-The completed grounds project has brought us both environmental and economic benefits, including:
+On the remainder of our property, we monitor water with a satellite-controlled irrigation system paired with strategic landscaping and self-sustained native plants that help us conserve our water use.
+The project has brought us both environmental and economic benefits, including:

-• Flood resiliency—Because our stormwater is delayed in the rain garden and bioswale at the facility, the streams that normally receive the runoff are not inundated all at once.
-The runoff arrives over a longer period of time, creating less issues with flooding, erosion, and cut stream banks.
+• Flood resiliency: Because our stormwater is delayed in the rain garden and bioswale at the facility, the streams that generally receive the runoff are not inundated all at once.
+The runoff arrives over a more extended period, creating fewer issues with flooding, erosion, and cut stream banks.

-• Reducing urban pollution–Our storm water system helps to manage excessive heat, pollution from vehicles, and sediment.
+• Reducing urban pollution: Our stormwater system helps manage excessive heat, vehicle pollution, and sediment.

-• Supporting local wildlife & pollinators—The rain garden and bioswale are planted with native plants that provide food and shelter often not available to pollinators and other native species in urban areas.
+• Supporting local wildlife & pollinators: The rain garden and bioswale are planted with native plants that provide food and shelter, often unavailable to pollinators and other native species in urban areas.

-• Improved habitat downstream—By slowing, cooling, and cleaning stormwater, the habitat for fish, amphibians, and macro-invertebrates is improved in the storm-water-receiving streams.
+• Improved habitat downstream: By slowing, cooling, and cleaning stormwater, the habitat for fish, amphibians, and macro-invertebrates is enhanced in the storm-water-receiving streams.

-• Savings in facility water use and costs—Our stormwater management system, combined with the satellite-controlled irrigation system, significantly reduces landscaping water use and the inherent costs therein.
+• Savings in facility water use and costs: Our stormwater management system, combined with the satellite-controlled irrigation system, significantly reduces landscaping water use and the inherent costs.

 Bioswales and rain gardens are relatively easy and inexpensive to install, particularly when compared to ongoing landscaping and water use costs.
-If you think your business, home, or neighborhood would be well served by a bioswale and/or rain garden, check with your city or county government or local watershed council for resources in your area.
+If you think your business, home, or neighborhood would be well served by a bioswale or rain garden, check with your local watershed council or government agencies for resources in your area.

 WANT TO KNOW MORE ABOUT Our SUSTAINABILITy EFFORTS?